USS Utowana (SP-951)

 USS Utowana (SP-951) – also known as USS Victorine (SP-951) -- was a fishing trawler acquired by the U.S. Navy during World War I. The Navy had planned to use her as a minesweeper based out of Kittery, Maine; however, Utowana spent most of her service time operating as an armed patrol craft, responsible for escorting Allied ships across the dangerous North Atlantic Ocean.
 She served through the war and the armistice before returning to the United States for decommissioning.

 A yacht built in Philadelphia

-Utowana (SP-951) -- a yacht built in 1891 at Philadelphia, Pennsylvania, by Neafle & Levy for colorful architect William West Durant and rebuilt as a trawler at Staten Island, New York, in 1917 for the Commonwealth Fisheries Co., Boston, Massachusetts—was acquired by the Navy during the summer of 1917 for service as a minesweeper in the 1st Naval District and placed in commission on 30 October 1917, Lt.
-Comdr.
-Reuben K. Dyer, NNV, in command.
+Utowana (SP-951) -- a yacht built in 1891 at Philadelphia, Pennsylvania, by Neafle & Levy for colorful architect William West Durant and rebuilt as a trawler at Staten Island, New York, in 1917 for the Commonwealth Fisheries Co., Boston, Massachusetts—was acquired by the Navy during the summer of 1917 for service as a minesweeper in the 1st Naval District and placed in commission on 30 October 1917.

 Caribbean Service

-A discovered log from 1897-1898 documents the Utowana's travels in the Caribbean and subsequent return to harbor.
+A discovered log from 1897 to 1898 documents the Utowana's travels in the Caribbean and subsequent return to harbor.